Set up packages for lecture. Don't worry about understanding this code, but

 Populations and samples¶

-• For example, say we want to know the number of credits each UCSD student is taking this quarter.
+- For example, suppose we want to know the height of every single UCSD student.

-• It's too hard to get this information for every UCSD student – we can't find the population distribution.
+- It's too hard to collect this information for every single UCSD student – we can't find the population distribution.

-• Instead, we can collect data from a subset of UCSD students, to compute a sample distribution.
+- Instead, we can collect data from a subset of UCSD students, to form a sample distribution.

-Question: How do we collect a good sample, so that the sample distribution closely approximates the population distribution?
+- Question: How do we collect a good sample, so that the sample distribution closely resembles the population distribution?

 Simple random sample¶